 About

-In 1995, he co-founded bmm art & computer inc, a pioneering New York–based design, development, and consulting studio that helped shape the early internet era and continues to influence digital creative strategy.
-Through his work with bmm, Masashi gained profound insight into digital platforms, emerging media, and the evolving intersections of art and technology.
-His collaborative projects have spanned global advertising campaigns, eCommerce platforms, editorial features, and multimedia installations.
+In 1995, Masashi and his brother Ben, co-founded BMM art & computer, a groundbreaking New York design and consulting studio that helped shape the early internet era and continues to influence digital creative strategy.
+At BMM, he contributed to global advertising campaigns, eCommerce platforms, editorial features, and multimedia installations, merging artistic vision with technological innovation.

-Extending his interdisciplinary vision into the realm of music, Masashi founded the independent label buddhafunk, a platform for original, experimental releases.
-To date, the label has produced Wet Pinkey and A Soundtrack to an Imaginary Film, works that embody his fusion of multi-disciplinary artistry and sonic exploration.
+Extending his interdisciplinary vision into music, Masashi founded the independent label buddhafunk, dedicated to original and experimental releases.
+Works such as Wet Pinkey and A Soundtrack to an Imaginary Film exemplify his fusion of sonic exploration and cross-disciplinary artistry.

-With a career at the intersection of art, media, and technology, Masashi Ohtsu continues to redefine contemporary creative practice, bridging tradition and innovation across genres and disciplines.
+At the nexus of art, media, and technology, Masashi Ohtsu continues to chart new creative territory, bridging tradition and innovation across genres and disciplines.

 Commercial Photography